sadr0b0t/yashlang/README.en.md

 - If you catch NullPointerException while opening video or adding playlist, please copy stack trace and create bug report, then try same operation again, most likely it would finish successfully.

-- "reCAPTCHA challendge" error while adding new playlists
+- "reCaptcha Challendge requested" error while adding new playlists

 Google does not like big number of queries from same address, so it enables captcha for loading pages.
 You can try to switch to another network (for example, switch off wifi and switch to mobile inet) or wait for the end of current hour (or wait for the whole hour) when Google would disable ban for punished address.